wunki/degreed-architecture/content/docs/prologue/unbundling-the-database.md

 As always in software engineering, the answer is abstractions.
 You abstract away the data layer by supplying an interface, a contract.
 As a user you don't have to deal with implementation details or changing internals, you can depend on a stable contract.

 We will introduce an uniform contract for getting data in and out of the system.
 Ours is a REST API, where we communicate in JSON's, something we are all familiar with.
-This is what we call [Data APIs]({{< ref "/docs/data/introduction" >}}) and we will dive deeper into the details later on.
+This is what we call [Domain APIs]({{< ref "/docs/data/introduction" >}}) and we will dive deeper into the details later on.